About the program

 - employment in a school district by the fall of your admission to the program.
 You must submit a statement of support signed by the school district where you are employed and will have access to a bilingual classroom.

 Tuition support is available to qualified accepted students, subject to fund availability.
-This funding is provided by the New York State Office of Bilingual Education and World Languages grant program.
+This funding is provided by the New York State Office of Bilingual Education and World Languages (a NYSED grant program).
 Students must meet all criteria for acceptance into the program.

 Tuition Support Requirements:

 - Students must agree and sign the SUNY Oneonta Bilingual Education Tuition Assistance Agreement 2022

 - Students must pass the New York State Bilingual Education Assessment in a language other than English by the deadline stated in the Tuition Assistance Agreement form, or they must pay full tuition to the college.

 - This program is a cohort model where students begin in the summer and end the program the following spring.
 Admitted BEC students must complete the program course sequence as described below.

 - BEC students must maintain an overall 3.0 GPA.

 - This program includes a mentorship model where students are placed with mentor-teachers for the duration of the program.
 Students are assigned a mentor from a New York State (NYS) school district who has previously completed the BEC certification and has experience in the field.
 Students agree to have frequent online communication with mentors.
 See the mentoring model overview below.